Our Research

 Building the Future

-As a newly established lab, we're assembling the team, partnerships, and infrastructure to tackle problems that span the modalities of animal and comparative health.
+As a newly established lab, we're assembling the team, partnerships, and infrastructure to build veterinary-first AI for pathology and oncology — and to prove that animal health is better served by models made for it.

 Open Data & Reproducible Methods

-Multimodal integration depends on curated data, interoperable standards, and reproducible pipelines.
-We build and release these alongside our methods.
+Veterinary-first AI depends on curated data, interoperable standards, and reproducible pipelines.
+We build and release these alongside our methods so the broader field can build on them.

 Research Apps